 4. Lower Decks

-I have excluded these in my personal count, mostly because they are not on broadcast television, but are exclusive to CBS All Access.
-I also eliminated the animated series because, well, it’s a cartoon.
+We have excluded these in our personal count, mostly because they are not on broadcast television, but are exclusive to CBS All Access.
+We also eliminated the animated series because, well, it’s a cartoon.

 The Next Generation broke onto the airwaves in 1987, back in the days when you had to watch it when it came on, or miss that episode, having then to resort to waiting for the summer rerun to see those you had missed.